ACME Solar commissions additional 12 MW wind capacity in Gujarat plant

 The Gurugram-based company manages end-to-end project development and operations through its integrated EPC and operations and maintenance divisions, positioning it as a major player in India's renewable energy sector.
 This comprehensive approach enables ACME Solar to maintain control over project quality and operational performance across its portfolio.

-The shares of ACME Solar Holdings were trading at ₹215.03, down by ₹1.52 or 0.70 per cent on the NSE at 11:50 am, reflecting normal market fluctuations despite the positive operational development.
+Shares of ACME Solar Holdings closed at ₹213.85, down by ₹2.70 or 1.25% on the NSE, reflecting normal market fluctuations despite the positive operational development and strong financial performance.

 Historical Stock Returns for ACME Solar Holdings